debbiemarkslab/plmc/README.md

 Ekeberg, M., Lövkvist, C., Lan, Y., Weigt, M., & Aurell, E. (2013).
 [Improved contact prediction in proteins: using pseudolikelihoods to infer Potts models](http://journals.aps.org/pre/abstract/10.1103/PhysRevE.87.012707).
 Physical Review E, 87(1), 012707.

 `plmc` implements a joint optimization version of inference described in these and subsequent works (i.e. the 'symmetric' pseudolikelihood).
-If you'd like to use `plmc` in your own work, please cite one of the following papers that uses `plmc`.
+If you'd like to use `plmc` in your own work, please cite the following paper.
 Also, please let us know if you have any comments or questions!

 Hopf, T. A., Ingraham, J. B., Poelwijk, F. J., Springer, M., Sander, C., & Marks, D. S. (2015).
 [Quantification of the effect of mutations using a global probability model of natural sequence variation](http://arxiv.org/abs/1510.04612). arXiv:1510.04612.

-Weinreb, C., Riesselman, A. J., Ingraham, J. B., Gross, T., Sander, C., & Marks, D. S. (2016).
-[3D RNA and Functional Interactions from Evolutionary Couplings](http://www.sciencedirect.com/science/article/pii/S0092867416303282).
-Cell.

 ## Author
 plmc was written by [John Ingraham](mailto:john.ingraham@gmail.com) in [Debora Marks' lab](https://marks.hms.harvard.edu/) at Harvard Medical School

 ## Credits
 The MAP-based inference uses a [C implementation of L-BFGS by Naoaki Okazaki](https://github.com/chokkan/liblbfgs "libLBFGS"), which is included in this repo